Today, twenty years after the fall of the Berlin Wall and nineteen years

 Last September, President Obama announced

-system (BMD) in Poland and the Czech Republic.
+defense system# (BMD) in Poland and the Czech Republic.
 This decision, which

 appalled Republicans and neo-cons in the U.S., along with many Czech and